 (f) ERCOT shall use the PRC and system frequency to determine the appropriate Emergency Notice and EEA levels.

+(2) When PRC falls below 3,100 MW and is not projected to be recovered above 3,100 MW within 30 minutes following the deployment of Non-Spin, ERCOT may deploy some or all Registered Curtailable Loads (RCLs) as described in Nodal Operating Guide Section 4.5.3.1, General Procedures Prior to EEA Operations.

-(2) When PRC falls below 3,000 MW and is not projected to be recovered above 3,000 MW within 30 minutes following the deployment of Non-Spin, ERCOT may deploy available contracted ERS-10 and ERS-30 via an XML message followed by a VDI to the QSE Hotline.
+(3) When PRC falls below 3,000 MW and is not projected to be recovered above 3,000 MW within 30 minutes following the deployment of Non-Spin and all Registered Curtailable Loads, ERCOT may deploy available contracted ERS-10 and ERS-30 via an XML message followed by a VDI to the QSE Hotline.
 The ERS-10 and ERS-30 ramp periods shall begin at the completion of the VDI.

 (a) ERS-10 and ERS-30 may be deployed at any time in a Settlement Interval.
 ERS-10 and ERS-30 may be deployed either simultaneously or separately, and in any order, at the discretion of ERCOT operators.